NebulousLabs/Sia/doc/API.md

 amount      int
 destination string
 ```
-'amount' is the number of siacoins being sent.
+'amount' is the number of hastings being sent.
+A hasting is the smallest unit
+in Sia.
+There are 10^24 hastings in a siacoin.

 'destination' is the address that is receiving the coins.